 You can download the Portland Metro Affordability by Quarter document that shows the index starting from September 2013.

-Just 1.2 months’ worth of residential properties were for sale in the Portland area at normal rates of sales, according to December 2015 figures from the Regional Multiple Listings Service.
-That’s lower than at any time since 1999.
-As of the end of December 2015, there was a total of 3,381 active residential listings in the Portland metro area.
+Just 1.3 months’ worth of residential properties were for sale in the Portland area at normal rates of sales, according to December 2016 figures from the Regional Multiple Listings Service.
+The inventory of homes available for sale never got higher than 2.0 months all of 2016.
+As of the end of December 2016, there was a total of 3,511 active residential listings in the Portland metro area.
 The inventory often takes a seasonal dip in December.

 1The Portland metro area figures above encompasses these five counties in Oregon: Clackamas, Columbia, Multnomah, Washington, and Yamhill.
 The Regional Market Listing Service (RMLS) report includes separate data for Southwest Washington Clark and Cowlitz counties.

-2For details about the 2015 home prices in the Portland metro area you may want to view the December 2015 RMLS Market Action report.
+2For details about the 2016 home prices in the Portland metro area you may want to view the December 2016 RMLS Market Action report

 City of Portland Prices